Lumberjack World Championship: Awards

-Tony Wise All-Around Champion
+Tony Wise All-Around Champions

-The Tony Wise All-Around Champion, named after the founder of the Lumberjack World Championships, is awarded each year to the lumberjack who scores the most points.
+The Tony Wise All-Around Champions, named after the founder of the Lumberjack World Championships, is awarded each year to the lumberjack and lumberjill who scores the most points.
 The key to the All-Around title is endurance and the ability to compete in as many events as possible.
 The top contestants in every event receive points each day of competition, making it important to make it through early qualifying rounds in as many events as possible.
 Points are given each day for the top six places in each event, with a first place being awarded 6 points, second 5 points and so on.
 There are two exceptions to this.
 Due to the nature of the springboard chop and logrolling, the all-around points for these two events will be scored differently.
 For the springboard, the sixth fastest competitors from Friday's and Saturday's heats receive double the points.
 This is because springboard competitors only get one opportunity to earn all-around points.
 5th and 6th placements are awarded triple points for their final placement.
 This is because the final standings are the only opportunity for logrollers to earn points.

-The 2024 Tony Wise All-Around events and winners are: underhand chop (Dale Beams of Australia), standing chop (Matyas Klima of Czech Republic), springboard chop (Adam Lethco of Tennessee), double buck (Logan Scarborough of North Carolina and Adam Lethco of Tennessee), single buck (Adam LaSalle of Wisconsin), hot saw (Ben Marshall of New York), Jack & Jill (Mark Bouquin of New York), logrolling (Thomas Mengwasser of Wisconsin), boom run (Marcel Scott of Nova Scotia, Canada), 60-foot climb (Ben Whelan of Minnesota) and 90-foot climb (Caleb Graves of Tennessee).

-The 2024 Tony Wise Men's All-Around Lumberjack was awarded to Matt Cogar of West Virginia, with Jason Lentz, also of West Virginia, and Matt Slingerland of North Carolina following close behind.
+The 2026 Men's All-Around Lumberjack was awarded to Australian Brayden Meyer, with Jason Lentz of West Virginia second, and Matt Slingerland of North Carolina following close behind.

-Sponsors

-Sponsors for the Lumberjack World Championships have been numerous over the years and include Zeilies, Enbridge, Future Wood, Decked, and Wisconsin Lottery, among various other companies such as Stihl, Plum Creek Timber, and SBI Pepsi.
-Regional and local businesses and local radio stations have or do participate each year as well and all sponsorships can readily be found at the official homepage of lumberjackworldchampionships.com.
+The 2026 Women's All-Around Lumberjill was awarded to Stephanie Naud of Canada, with Martha King of Chadds Ford, Pennsylvania coming in second, and Wisconsin's own Meredith Ingbretson placing third.